 The Curriculum and Instruction Language and Culture program consists of 36 credits and is designed for classroom teachers and education professionals who want to enhance their teaching effectiveness in connection with language and culture.
 In addition to the core and required courses, students choose four elective courses in consultation with their advisor to complete the 36 required credits.

 Learning outcomes for this program may be found at www.redlands.edu/MA-EDCI/learning-outcomes.

-Examination of the relationship of ethnicity, gender, class, and culture on student success in classrooms, schools, and educational systems.
-Cultural proficiency provides a model for study and practice.
+Examination of how leaders adapt communication, leadership style, social, emotional, and academic services to support the success of all students.
+Emphasis on the relationship of race, ethnicity, gender, class, and culture on student success in classrooms, schools, and educational systems.

 Culminating experience of the program.
 Students will have the opportunity to identify, explore, and research an area in depth and then communicate findings to the professional community.